 The employer cost cap rate for LGPS (Scotland) is 15.2 percent.
 The results of the first valuation as at 2017 showed that the cost was 0.2 per cent above the cost cap rate.
-This shows the cost has remained within the two per cent corridor which means no changes to benefits or member contributions are needed.
+This showed the cost had remained within the two per cent corridor which means no changes to benefits or member contributions are needed.
+The result of the 2020 GAD valuation is still outstanding, therefore it is not yet known if the cost changes will fall outside the 2% corridor.